danielleyang/Xiaomi/README.md

      The necessary Robomongo is a good software for me to quickly view the data which is uploaded through MongoDB.
      Robomongo can be downloaded here: <https://robomongo.org>

-### B. Start to crawl
+### B. Start to Crawl
   1. Start Splash and Mongodb Server
      open terminal:
      `mongod`
      open another terminal:
      `$ docker run -p 8050:8050 scrapinghub/splash`

-  2. Clone files
+  2. Clone Files
 Clone files from my xiaomiapppppp REPO:
 `git clone https://github.com/jenny91515/xiaomiapppppp.git`

-  3. Modify the files under settings.py
+  3. Modify the Files under Settings.py
 MONGODB_COLLECTION is the name of the file on MONDODB database you want to created MONGODB_SERVER and MONGODB_PORT should be the same as what your MONGODB shows
     `set up the MONGODB`